Lavesiime/dataExtMod/README.md

 # data-extractor
 A WIP tool to extract data.rsdks from the S1/S1 2013 apks.
-Kinda useless because the process isn't hard
+Kinda useless because the process isn't hard, this is mostly just me testing stuff with Batch